Wag-Media/wagmedia-com-bot/test.md

   emoji removed
 - manager cannot add from two set of payment emojis
 - manager will get a message when trying to add from two set of payment emojis
-- correct oddjobs with payment emojis from manager will be added to the db
+- complete oddjobs with payment emojis from manager will be added to the db

 ## remove reactions